andjimbon/andjimbon.github.io/Optimal_portfolio.md

 For the purpose of this project we will get the historical prices from Ecopetrol (**ECO**), Bancolombia (**BIC**), Interconnection Electric (**ISA**), Grupo de Inversiones Suramericana (**SIS**) and Grupo Argos (**ARG**).
 The history range for the analysis is from **'01/01/2014'** to **'01/02/2020'** ('%d/%m/%Y').

 **Note**: Investpy just let us get the historical price for one stock at a time, so we need to iterate over the ticker list and concatenate dataframes for each stock.
-The result will be a one dataframe containing the daily close price for each ticker
+The result will be a one dataframe containing the daily close price for each ticker.

 Date|ECO|BIC|ISA|SIS|ARG
 ----- | ----- |----- | ----- |----- |